pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-linux.md

 1. To download the Helm installation script from their Git repository, from your home directory enter:

-`$ sudo curl
+`$ curl
 https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3 >
-get_helm.sh | bash`
+get_helm.sh`

-2. To update the permissions of the file to you can use it for installations,
+2. To update the permissions of the file so you can use it for installations,
     enter:

 `$ chmod 700 get_helm.sh`